Find Your New Year’s Dance Resolution!

 If you receive a job involving a cultural art form that isn’t your own, Byrd-McPhee advises, find ways to use your platform to give opportunities to artists who do come from that culture, perhaps as performers and consultants.
 “That’s under your control,” she says.

-Preeti Vasudevan performing her Stories by Hand
+Preeti Vasudevan performing her Stories by Hand.
+Maria Baranova, Courtesy of Vasudevan.

 Broader awareness also requires recognizing the politics and power dynamics that affect cultures, historically and today.
 B-girl Ephrat “Bounce” Asherie fell in love with hip hop as a young immigrant to the U.S. from Israel and Italy, and she credits her mentor Richard Santiago with helping to open her eyes to the painful history that spawned that art form.